oachan/gc-knowledge-base/README.md

 # About this repository.

-This repository is my own knowledge base.
+Hi I'm GC Huang.
+This repository is knowledge base about my work experience.

-If you are interested in the content, you can contact me.
+If you have questions in the content, you can contact me.

 cheng@nlplab.cc